FanamyWirato/CreateWiki/Change-Recipes.md

 ```

 #### Tags in the results section
-Tags can be added in the result section too, to achieve further functionality for items.
+Tags can be added in the result section to achieve further functionality for items.
 If you're interesed in this topic you can read [further](https://minecraft.gamepedia.com/Tag).

 ## List types added/advanced by Create